Helping Rolls-Royce shape customers experience

 Overview

-Rolls-Royce sales teams are required to communicate highly complex products and services in live client conversations.
-Much of this information lives across documents, presentations, and internal systems, making it difficult for sales reps to quickly access, compare, and explain offerings in meetings.
+Rolls-Royce sales teams needed to explain complex products and services during live client conversations.
+Much of the information lived across documents, presentations and internal systems, making it difficult to access and explain quickly in the room.

 No items found.